prestonharberts/bib/README.md

 bib -c john3 16
 ```

+If you want to enter into a prompt similar to Python, just run `bib` by itself, and you can enter any Bible reference without having to type bib over again.

 ### Example

 Here is an example of the program running with the included NET translation.